pothitos/naxos/manual/README.md

 `NsIndex`.

 An `NsIntVarArray` is initially empty.
-We can insert a constrained variable to it, either in front of it, or at its back, in the way that we insert elements into a linked list.
+We can insert a constrained variable to it, either in front of it or at its back, in the way that we insert elements into a linked list.
 Its constructor function does not have any arguments.
 The description for the rest of the class functions follow.